HEYDEV001/Staylio-Backend/README.md

 - **DTO Layer** — Clean separation between persistence entities and API contracts using Data Transfer Objects.
 - **Global Exception Handling** — Consistent error responses across the application via a centralised exception handler.
 - **Strategy Pattern for Pricing** — Pluggable pricing strategies decoupled from the core booking service, making it easy to add or swap pricing logic.
+- **Dockerized Deployment** — Fully containerised with Docker and Docker Compose for consistent, one-command setup across environments.

 ---